RgbTrouw/Qs-Messenger/README.md

      ** The Good NEWS ** is that the Linux version is functional... this means that we can still make some progress on the server/client in the meantime.

      A new version with latest fixes should be available next.
+Other changes are not excluded.

      There is also a Windows development framework set up, but we still have to see to the connectivity issue.